 Many old buildings or homes lack the amount of smoke detectors required by national fire codes.
 When installing multiple smoke detectors, knowing how much voltage your circuit can handle is important.
-Learn How to Troubleshoot Smoke Detector Issues At Home.

-Smoke alarms should be placed on every floor on your home or building, and in every sleeping area or bedroom.
+Smoke alarms should be placed on every floor of your home or building, and in every sleeping area or bedroom.
 Buildings with a square footage greater than 1,000 sq. feet, require one smoke alarm per 500 square feet.

 Most modern smoke detectors are wired to intercommunicate.
 This kind of wiring guarantees that when one alarm in the building is triggered, all alarms will go off.
 Generally, a smoke detector will have three wires, with three different functions.
 The black wire accepts the power supply, while the white/yellow wire is neutral.
 The third wire is red and connects all of the detectors together.